javidcf/surfmorph/README.md

 ## What does it do?

 It allows you to create an animation for a 3D mesh based on a sequence of two or more key poses.
-Intermmediate poses can be interpolated with arbitrary precision to generate animation frames, and the result shows an animation that is "as rigid as possible" in the sense that in minimizes the deformation of the triangles along the way.
+Intermediate poses can be interpolated with arbitrary precision to generate animation frames, and the result shows an animation that is "as rigid as possible" in the sense that in minimizes the deformation of the triangles along the way.